95th Academy Awards: Ceremony information

 Jimmy Kimmel hosted the 95th Academy Awards.

 In September 2022, the Academy hired television producers Glenn Weiss and Ricky Kirshner to oversee production of the 2023 ceremony.
+Additionally, Weiss was set to direct it for an eighth consecutive year.
 AMPAS president Janet Yang and CEO Bill Kramer remarked that they looked "to deliver an exciting and energized show" with Weiss and Kirshner.
 Two months later, comedian and talk show host Jimmy Kimmel was announced as host of the gala.
 "Being invited to host the Oscars for a third time is either a great honor or a trap," Kimmel stated in a press release regarding his selection.
 "Either way, I am grateful to the Academy for asking me so quickly after everyone good said no", he concluded.
 Furthermore, AMPAS announced that all 23 categories would be presented live during the gala.
 The announcement came in response to an internal survey which indicated negative feedback regarding the previous year's decision to present eight below-the-line categories prior to the live portion of last year's gala.

 In light of the Chris Rock–Will Smith slapping incident during the previous year's telecast, AMPAS announced that the organization hired a "crisis team" in the event a similar altercation or if an unexpected fiasco arose.
 In an interview published by Time magazine, Kramer explained: "We have a whole crisis team, something we've never had before, and many plans in place.
 We've run many scenarios.
 So it is our hope that we will be prepared for anything that we may not anticipate right now but that we're planning for just in case it does happen."